Two generalisations of Leighton's Theorem: Graphs and groupoids

+A graph morphism $\alpha:G_1\to G_2$ is a \textit{covering} if it is surjective and the induced maps star$(v)\to$ star$(\alpha(v))$ are bijections.
+In this case we say that $G_1$ is a \textit{cover} of $G_2$. \end{defn}

-\begin{defn} (Groupoid)\\ A \textit{groupoid} $\Gamma$ is a small category in which all morphisms are invertible.
-We will use Ob$(\Gamma)$ to denote the set of objects, and when referring to a morphism $\gamma$ we will simply write $\gamma\in\Gamma$.
-For $\gamma\in \Gamma$, we will denote the initial and terminal objects by $i(\gamma)$ and $t(\gamma)$.
-For $x,y\in$ Ob$(\Gamma)$ it will helpful to have the following additional notation.
+\begin{defn} (Groupoid)\\ A \textit{groupoid} $\calG$ is a small category in which all morphisms are invertible.
+We will use Ob$(\calG)$ to denote the set of objects, and when referring to a morphism $g$ we will simply write $g\in\calG$.
+For $g\in \calG$, we will denote the initial and terminal objects by $i(g)$ and $t(g)$.
+For $x\in$ Ob$(\calG)$ we write $1_x$ for the identity morphism of $x$.
+For $x,y\in$ Ob$(\calG)$ it will helpful to have the following additional notation.